ChrisCummins/msc-thesis/docs/ReadingLog.md

    Heterogeneous Multiprocessors with Adaptive Mapping Categories and Subject Descriptors,”** in Microarchitecture, 2009.
 MICRO-42.
 42nd Annual IEEE/ACM International Symposium on, 2009, pp. 45–55.
+1. C. Chan, J. Ansel, Y. L. Wong, S. Amarasinghe, and A. Edelman, **“Autotuning multigrid with PetaBricks,”** in ACM/IEEE Conference on Supercomputing, 2009.

 # 12-30 min